-A building owner has extensive rights under the party wall act including rights to entry but to exercise these rights they must serve Party wall notices, which are time limited, upon any affected adjoining owner at a set date prior to the intended works.
+A building owner has extensive rights under the party wall act including rights to entry but to exercise these rights they must serve valid notices under Sections 1, 2 or 6: 1 is for new build on the line of junction, 2 for repair etc and 6 for Adjacent Excavations.
+The Notices which are time limited, must be served upon any affected adjoining owner at a set date prior to the intended works.
 The adjoining owner then has reciprocal rights and must consider their options.
 When a party wall dispute arises both owners, utilising due diligence, must either appoint an agreed party wall surveyor or appoint one Party Wall Surveyor each and in that case the first duty of the two surveyors is to select a party wall third surveyor and if they can’t agree the Party Wall Act allows the party wall delegated Local Authority officer to make that appointment.

 The first question a Building Owner or Adjoining owner confronts is what is a Party Wall Surveyor and how to find and appoint one; Party Wall Surveyors should be correctly qualified, understand, interpret and advise on law and must reflect on their practice which provides a further selection factor by viewing their blog or posts.
 The Party wall surveyors should be expert in dispute resolution, risk analysis and the psychology of disputes.